Matthew-McCulley/Order-Gui/README.md

 All of my code is in the src forlder.

-The assignment can be imported into eclipse and show be able to run.
+The assignment can be imported into eclipse and should be able to run.